AlexWan0/infini-gram/README.md

 The tokenizers used here are the [Go bindings to the official Rust library](https://github.com/daulet/tokenizers).

 # FM-Index
-This particular branch contains a WIP implementation of the infini-gram model using FM-indices instead of suffix arrays.
+This particular branch contains a WIP implementation of the infini-gram model using FM-indices + wavelet trees instead of suffix arrays.
 FM-indices use significantly less disk while (hopefully) not sacrificing inference speed.

+On my M1 Macbook Air 2020, each query for the next token distribution takes around ~1.5s regardless of the number of continuations that need to be retrieved and the corpus size.
+However, it takes significantly less space: ~500mb for Pile-val, compared ~800mb + ~3gb for the tokenized corpora and suffix array respectively (you don't need to store the tokenized corpora at all using FM-indices).

 Some todos:
 * ~~Current issue: making sure that the retrieved values respect byte boundaries.~~ fixed by using tokens directly instead of bytes; queries take longer though...
 * Ensure same functionality as before (`numExtend`, chunking not implemented)
 * Allow use of MMap with the wavelet trees
-* Possibly better implementatino of wavelet trees (e.g., with RRR?)
+* Possibly better implementation of wavelet trees (e.g., with RRR?)
 * Do BWT without constructing suffix array?

 # Build